yochaigal/cairn/resources/frequently-asked-questions.md

  **Esther**: _"Do we know anything about this creature?"_

- **Warden**: _"Yes - it's a [**Nightmare**](/monsters/nightmare/), which is a sort of horse-thrall of Liches and the like.
+ **Warden**: _"Yes - it's a [**Blood Elk**](/monsters/blood-elk/), which is a sort of killer deer born from great greed or envy.
 They are pretty powerful, from what you've heard."_

  **Esther**: _"Spooky!
 In that case, I want to use my action to help drag my comrade out of the way, maybe towards that Oak tree you mentioned earlier."_

  **Warden**: _"You were already standing and ready to go, so I'm going to rule that this just happens, too quickly for the creature to change its trajectory.
 You manage to pull **Barry** just to the East of the now-trampled campsite, close to the Oak tree located just steps away from the **God-Slip**.
-Now, it's the **Nightmare's** turn.
-It plows through the space **Barry** once occupied, then swings wildly around, nearly careening off the cliff-face in the process.
+Now, it's the **Blood Elk's** turn.
+It plows through the space **Barry** once occupied, wrecking the campfire.
+It swings wildly around, nearly careening off the cliff-face in the process.
 It's eyes glow a hateful violet as it turns back towards the both of you. **Barry**, it's your turn.
 You should note that you have only your hip-knife for combat, as everything else is still back at the camp.
-Worse, the smoke from the beast's flailing nostrils has impeded your ability to see more than its flaming red eyes.
+Worse, the darkness has impeded your ability to see more than its flaming red eyes.
 Use 1d4 when rolling damage."_

- **Barry**: _"I step to my feet and declare,'There must be a [**Lich**](/monsters/lich/) afoot!'
-Screaming, I launch my dagger straight at the creature.
+ **Barry**: _"Screaming, I launch my dagger straight at the creature.
 I roll 1d4 and the result is a 1."_

  **Warden**: _"The knife flies expertly from your hand, slicing through the misty air just above the creature, landing a few feet behind it.
 The beast whinnies in anger, then crouches as it prepares to charge again.
 It's your side's turn now.
 Go in any order."_